Kiamo2/YATI/Reference.md

 New for v1.6.0: You can download [this file](./supplemental/godot_enums.json) containing several Godot enums and import it using the Custom Type Editor

+New in v1.6.6: A special custom property `godot_script` to specify a node script.

 Remarks:
 - (*) refers to a string consisting of comma separated values, each value representing an element number to enable.
 Example for a collision layer property (name+value), where layers 1,3,5,6,7 on physics layer 0 are to enable: